Tag Archive for: test development

 How does the Angoff approach work?

-First, you gather a group of subject matter experts, and have them define what they consider to be a Minimally Competent Candidate (MCC).
-Next, you have them estimate the percent of minimally competent candidates that will answer each item correctly.
-You then analyze the results for outliers or inconsistencies, and have the experts discuss then re-rate the items to gain better consensus.
+First, you gather a group of subject matter experts (SMEs), with a minimum of 6, though 8-10 is preferred for better reliability, and have them define what they consider to be a Minimally Competent Candidate (MCC).
+Next, you have them estimate the percentage of minimally competent candidates that will answer each item correctly.
+You then analyze the results for outliers or inconsistencies.
+If experts disagree, you will need to evaluate inter-rater reliability and agreement, and after that have the experts discuss and re-rate the items to gain better consensus.
 The average final rating is then the expected percent-correct score for a minimally competent candidate.

 Advantages of the Angoff method